Saul-S-Lee/datawarehouse-in-10min/README.md

 ## Getting Started
 This repo is setup as a monorepo with each top level folder as a separate miniproject with it's own docker-compose file.
 The purpose of this setup is to mimick an actual data platform where each component would typically be its own service.

+__Note about security:__ This repo meant for local development only and not for production.
+As usual, please take the appropriate security precautions before deploying to production or exposing any services to internet.

 <br>

 ### Airflow